Murder of Arthur Labinjo-Hughes: Aftermath

 The case made a significant impact on the local community and particularly football fans.
-Arthur's favourite team, Birmingham City F.C, named a children's area in its stadium after him and supporters sung his name on a march through Birmingham prior to a match.
+Arthur's favourite team, Birmingham City F.C, named a family area at the St Andrew's stadium after him and supporters sang his name on a march through Birmingham prior to a match.
 More broadly the child was honoured at various football matches on 4 December 2021.
 The head of Solihull council reported that social workers had been forced to leave their homes due to abuse and threats related to the case.
 The incident provoked discussion of the impact of the COVID-19 lockdown on the welfare of vulnerable children.
 Anne Longfield, the former children's commissioner for England, said:

 Statistics for England suggested that there had been a 20% decrease in referrals to local authorities' children's departments but a 20% increase in reported cases of child harm and a 19% increase in child deaths.
-The trial related to the case of Arthur Labinjo-Hughes took place at a similar time to the one related to the Murder of Star Hobson, another young child who was abused and killed by carers.
+The trial related to the case of Arthur Labinjo-Hughes took place at a similar time to the one related to the murder of Star Hobson, another young child who was abused and killed by carers.
 Several parallels were noted between the cases such as both children being killed by their parent's new partner, having extended family who tried to help them, and being of known concern to the authorities.
 Additionally, both were murdered during the COVID-19 pandemic which was argued to have made it easier for their worsening condition to be hidden from others.

 In July 2021, Olivia Labinjo-Halcrow was convicted of the manslaughter of her partner, and was sentenced to 11 years in prison.
+Beginning in 2022, Birmingham City and Solihull Moors F.C. announced an annual pre-season game named "The Arthur Cup", with a portion of proceeds from the match going to the NSPCC.